blackary/neat-starter/src/posts/daily/fri-apr-4.md

 * This chapter begins with 10 names—Adam to Noah.
 * We know more about Noah, Methuselah, Enoch, and Adam.
-* In his grace, Adam undid what Adam did in his sin.
+* In his grace, Jesus undid what Adam did in his sin.

 ### Questions